emirhankolver/emirhankolver/README.md

 # 👋 Hi, I'm Emirhan!
 🚀 **Senior Android Developer | Kotlin | Node.js | Java | Dart**

-I'm a passionate software developer with **6+ years of experience** in **Kotlin, Java, and Node.js**.
+I'm a passionate software developer with **6+ years of experience** in **Kotlin and Java**.
 I specialize in building scalable high-quality Android applications.

 > 💼 **I'm currently looking for opportunities as an Android Developer!** If you're hiring or have an interesting project, feel free to reach out.